-For this recipe, you will need skinless and boneless chicken breast and white rice.
+You will need skinless and boneless chicken breast and white rice for this recipe.
 Although white rice has lower nutritional value than brown rice, its blandness makes it ideal for an upset stomach.

 Avoid butter, oils, and added seasonings that can irritate a dog’s stomach making them feel even sicker.
 When your dog is sick, feed them rice and plain boiled chicken.
 Also, make sure to cook the chicken thoroughly.
 Better yet, shred or cut it into bite-sized pieces.

-Feeding your dog with sweet potatoes is a good idea if it is dealing with intestinal problems.
+Feeding your dog with sweet potatoes is a good idea for dealing with intestinal problems.
 But don’t serve sweet potatoes raw as they can upset your dog’s stomach or cause intestinal blockage.

 Cook sweet potatoes thoroughly.
 You can also remove the skin or make sweet potato recipes like mashed potatoes for your sick fur baby.
 Sweet potatoes are rich in fiber and other essential vitamins that help make your dog feel better.